kpacifici/data-fusion-cos/README.md

 ## Folder structure and file contents

 1. Data - contains primary data files
-    *BBA.csv = Breeding bird atlas data from Pennsylvania, USA for black-and-white warblers (Mniotilta varia).
+   * BBA.csv = Breeding bird atlas data from Pennsylvania, USA for black-and-white warblers (Mniotilta varia).
 This serves as the primary data source.
-    *BlockCovariates.csv = Grid information containing coordinates for each grid size as well as average forest cover for each grid cell (covariate information)
+   * BlockCovariates.csv = Grid information containing coordinates for each grid size as well as average forest cover for each grid cell (covariate information)
-    *eBird.csv = eBird data for black-and-white warblers across Pennsylvania.
+   * eBird.csv = eBird data for black-and-white warblers across Pennsylvania.
 This serves as the secondary data source that we integrate with our primary data.
-    *grid1.wbnb.Rdata = Spatial neighborhood information for the finest grid.
+   * grid1.wbnb.Rdata = Spatial neighborhood information for the finest grid.
-    *grid1_allpoints.csv = *edited* BBA data that contains columns allowing a point to be assigned to a grid.
+   * grid1_allpoints.csv = *edited* BBA data that contains columns allowing a point to be assigned to a grid.
 2. Models - contains winBUGS code for data fusion models
-    *Shared - Change of Support (CoS) and No CoS
+   * Shared - Change of Support (CoS) and No CoS
-    *Correlation - CoS and No CoS
+   * Correlation - CoS and No CoS
-    *Covariate
-    *Single
+   * Covariate
+   * Single
 3. Output - folder to store winBUGS output
 4. Scripts - folder containing `R` scripts for data prep and

-1. Item
-2. Item
-   * Mixed
-   * Mixed
-3. Item